-The following table sets forth compensation of our directors for the year ended September 30, 2010.
+The following table sets forth compensation of our directors for the year ended September 30, 2009.

-Name Fees Earned or Paid in Cash(1)(2) Total
+N ame Fees Earned or Paid in Cash(1)(2) Total

 Interested Directors

-Bernard D. Berman - -
+Bernard D. Berman

-Leonard M. Tannenbaum - -
+Leonard M. Tannenbaum

+Bruce E. Toll(3) \$ 2,000 \$ 2,000

 Independent Directors

-Adam C. Berkman(3) \$11,500 \$11,500
+Adam C. Berkman(4) \$50,500 \$50,500

-Brian S. Dunn \$54,500 \$54,500
+Brian S. Dunn \$56,500 \$56,500

-Richard P. Dutkiewicz(4) \$25,418 \$25,418

-Byron J. Haney \$69,500 \$69,500
+Byron J. Haney \$70,500 \$70,500

-Frank C. Meyer \$65,000 \$65,000
+Frank C. Meyer \$77,000 \$77,000

-Douglas F. Ray \$52,500 \$52,500
+Douglas F. Ray \$53,750 \$53,750

-(1) For a discussion of the independent directors' compensation, see below.

-(2) We do not maintain a stock or option plan, non-equity incentive plan or pension plan for our directors.

-(3) Mr. Berkman resigned from the Board of Directors on February 24, 2010 due to personal time constraints.
+- (1) For a discussion of the independent directors' compensation, see below. - (2) We do not maintain a stock or option plan, non-equity incentive plan or pension plan for our directors. - (3) Mr. Toll did not stand for re-election at the 2009 annual meeting and his term expired at such meeting. - (4) Mr. Berkman resigned from the Board of Directors on February 24, 2010 due to personal time constraints.

-(4) Mr. Dutkiewicz was appointed to the Board of Directors on February 24, 2010.

-For the year ended September 30, 2010, the independent directors received an annual retainer fee of \$30,000, payable once per year if the director attended at least 75% of the meetings held during the previous year, plus \$2,000 for each board meeting in which the director attended in person and \$1,000 for each board meeting in which the director participated other than in person, and reimbursement of reasonable out-of-pocket expenses incurred in connection with attending each board meeting.
+For the year ended September 30, 2009, the independent directors received an annual retainer fee of \$25,000, payable once per year if the director attended at least 75% of the meetings held during the previous year, plus \$2,000 for each board meeting in which the director attended in person and \$1,000 for each board meeting in which the director participated other than in person, and reimbursement of reasonable out-of-pocket expenses incurred in connection with attending each board meeting.
 The independent directors also received \$1,000 for each committee meeting in which they attended in person and \$500 for each committee meeting in which they participated other than in person, in connection with each committee meeting of the Board that they attended, plus reimbursement of reasonable out-of-pocket expenses incurred in connection with attending each committee meeting not held concurrently with a board meeting.

-In addition, the Chairman of the Audit Committee received an annual retainer of \$20,000, while the Chairman of the Valuation Committee and the Chairman of the Nominating and Corporate Governance Committee each received an annual retainer of \$20,000 and \$5,000, respectively.
-No compensation was paid to directors who are interested persons of us as defined in the 1940 Act.
+In addition, the Chairman of the Audit Committee received an annual retainer of \$20,000, while the Chairman of the Valuation Committee and the Chairman of the Nominating and Corporate Governance Committee each received an annual retainer of \$30,000 and \$5,000, respectively.
+No compensation was paid to directors who are interested persons of us as defined in the 1940 Act, except that we paid Mr. Toll all applicable board fees for the period of time during the fiscal year ended September 30, 2009 that he served as a member of the Board.